akiver/cs-demo-manager.com/docs/03-guides/04-downloads.md

 ## Why FACEIT downloads are disabled?

-FACEIT restricted demos download through a [private API](https://docs.faceit.com/getting-started/Guides/download-api) that prevents us from downloading demos from CS:DM.
+FACEIT restricted demo downloads through a [private API](https://docs.faceit.com/getting-started/Guides/download-api) and recently gave us a server-side API key with the maximum rate limit.
-A request has been submitted to allow CS:DM.
+You don't have to ask FACEIT for an API key.
+It requires some work, but demo downloads will be back in a near future.
 In the meantime, you have to download demos from your browser.

 ## My last demos are not downloaded automatically?